metomi/rose/sphinx/api/configuration/metadata.rst

          url=http://www.something.com/FOO/view/dev/doc/FOO.html

-      For example, the config editor will trigger a web browser to display this when a variable name is clicked.
+      For example, the :ref:`command-rose-config-edit` will trigger a web browser to display this when a variable name is clicked.
 A partial URL can be used for variables if the variable's section or namespace has a relevant parent url property to use as a prefix.
 For example:

       .. code-block:: rose